 The U-6 is an alternative measure of unemployment that includes involuntarily part-time employment and marginally attached workers, who are not included in the headline unemployment rate but who, nevertheless, are likely to be looking for work and would benefit from better job prospects.
-The U-6 has declined from a high of 17.1 percent in 2010 to 9.2 percent in December 2016.
+The U-6 has declined from a high of 17.1 percent in 2010 to 8.6 percent in April 2017.
 This is just slightly higher than the average of 9.1 percent from 2001-2006 (Figure 6).
-The decline in the year-onyear U-6 is the result of a drop in all three of its components.
+The decline in the year-on-year U-6 is the result of a drop in all three of its components.

 Reductions in the labor force participation rate helped move the unemployment rate and the U-6 lower roughly through January 2014 (Figure 7).
 Since then the rate has remained relatively stable between 62.6 and 63.0 percent.
 The decline in the labor force participation rate is an important confounding factor when examining the unemployment rate and is a key consideration when forecasting whether an increase in employment will trigger an increase in wages and inflation.
-If there are many people waiting to search for employment until jobs are easier to find-such as when people stay out of the labor force and the participation rate declines then as employment grows, more people will enter the labor force and there will be little or no pressure on wages despite a low unemployment rate.
+If there are many people waiting to search for employment until jobs are easier to find-such as when people stay out of 1.0-2.2 percent in December 2014, to a final averthe labor force and the participation rate declinesthen as employment grows, more people will enter the labor force and there will be little or no pressure on wages despite a low unemployment rate.
 However, if people are not in the labor market for other reasons, then the unemployment rate is a more accurate reflection of the labor pool.
-If that is the case, then a decrease in the rate means that there are fewer people looking for work, so in order to fill jobs companies will have to compete for labor, pushing up wages.
+If the latter is the case, then a decrease in the rate means that there are fewer people looking for work, so in order to fill jobs companies will have to compete for labor, pushing up wages.